GusRuss89/cf7-live-preview/README.txt

 3. Even check your form's validation and success messages!

 == Changelog ==
+= 0.1.4 =
+* Fix a bug that displayed admin bar on front end

 = 0.1.3 =
 * Fix a deactivation bug